salacika/DE1SQL/SQL5/README.md

 **Teaching**: 90 min

 **Problem statement**
 1. As analyst, you are working on DB with corrupted data.
-Cleaninf/fixing it requires extensive bussines logic.
+Cleaning/fixing it requires extensive business logic.
 2. As analyst, you are running several very similar and heavy(long) quires, which differs from each other only by a few parameters.
 Maintaining these queries is a nightmare.

 How do you propose to solve these problems?

 **Objectives**
-* Introducing procedular elements of SQL databases
+* Introducing procedural elements of SQL databases
-* Introducing Stored Procedures with paramteres
+* Introducing Stored Procedures with parameters
 * Introducing IF/LOOP/CURSOR
-* Understaning the difference of processing data in the database vs outside of of database engine
+* Understanding the difference of processing data in the database vs outside of of database engine
-* Understaning the avantages and dissvantanges of stored procedures
+* Understanding the advantages and disadvantages of stored procedures
 * Example with fixing data